webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 #### Filling

-Water tank fills are located on each side deck.
-The wire reinforced fill tube goes down into the aft end of the tanks.
-When using this method use an inline carbon filter or add a few tablespoons of baking soda *EVERY FILL-UP*, particularly if the water is heavily chlorinated.
-Chlorine causes problems when exposed to aluminum.

-Typically a hose is attached to a quick connect located just inside the lazarette on the forward edge.
-Turn off the freshwater pump.
-Under sink make sure water maker setting is on the "sink" position.
-Flip fill switch to the "on" position.
+A pressurized hose can be attached to a quick connect located next to the electrical inlet on starboard side of the cockpit.
+It is a freshwater washdown or turn off the freshwater pump and it becomes a fill connection that will run through two carbon block filters and a UV light.
+Under the galley sink make sure the water maker setting is on the "sink" position.
+Push the "open fill switch" button and wait for the "on" position confirmation.
 This will open a motorized valve and turn on the "open/hose fill" indicator light.
 Turn on hose if it isn't already.
 Stop filling when the tank level reaches 89% on the Venus or 99% on the N2K network.
 It takes several minutes for the Victron gauge to respond.
 A reading of 93% is completely full.
 Note the gauge still reads 10-13% when empty.

+The port side deck has a water fill connected to a wire reinforced fill tube that goes down into the top aft end of the tank.
+If using this method use an inline carbon filter or add a few tablespoons of baking soda *EVERY FILL-UP*, particularly if the water is heavily chlorinated.
+Chlorine causes problems when exposed to aluminum.

 #### Usage